Carhul/Wingmans-Brygge/README.md

 The Header contains the name of The Wingmans at the left, and the navbar at the right on large screen sizes.
 When down to medium or less, the navbar collapses but the name remains at the left.
 The Footer fills one line on large screens, but stack on top of each other on medium or less screen size.

 Features that have been implemented:
-* Easy to navigate on all screensizes
+* Easy to navigate on all screensizes.
-* Social media links for more inspiration and more knowledge of who the founders is
+* Social media links for more inspiration and more knowledge of who the founders is.
 * Link to [Taplist](https://taplist.io/) On Taplist you can watch real-time what beer the Wingmans have on their tap, and how much!
 Up for a taste?
-* Contact form with submit button
+* Contact form with submit button.
+Here you can get the steps for success, ask questions, or just say hello.
+* About Us page where you get to know the vision of the founders.
+* Reviews Section where you can get an impression of how it is to collaborate and speak with the founders.

 Features that will be implemented in the future:
 * Video blog / link to youtube